CodyCardinal/BrainGains/README.md

 ## Newish Features and Bugfixes

-- Create Page now always defaults to the newest topic
-- now hiding the answer button until you've expanded the question
-- Fixed Scoring Bug
-- Pep8 Python Formatting Applied.
-- List Page now has expanding sections for each topic
-- Deleting and Editing Topics added.
+- Questions added to create page
+- Cleaned up create route.

-## Possible Features List
+## Possible Features List/To Do

-- Getting the hell off Flask and SQLITE3 and moving to a real database and framework.
+- Get functions for creation out of the /create route itself.
+- move either routes or crud functions into their own library for reuse.
 - Controls for number of questions per topic asked per day
 - Markdown support for questions and answers
 - A spaced repetition scheduler based on the Leitner system